Daniel J. Frey

 A place where we practice giving.

-Give so that those that live under the burden of fear may take of happiness.
+Give so that those who live under the burden of fear may find happiness.

 Peace